 The Index is intended to provide an indication of the pattern of common stock price movement.
 The calculation of the level of the Index is based on the relative value of the aggregate market value of the common stocks of 500 companies as of a particular time compared to the aggregate average market value of the common stocks of 500 similar companies during the base period of the years 1941 through 1943.
-As of January 30, 2009, 411 companies or 82.7% of the market capitalization of the Index traded on the New York Stock Exchange, 89 companies or 17.3% of the market capitalization of the Index traded on The NASDAQ Stock Market; and no companies traded on the NYSE Alternext U.S. stock exchange (formerly known as the American Stock Exchange).
-As of January 30, 2009, the aggregate market value of the companies included in the Index represented approximately 77% of the aggregate market value of stocks included in the Standard & Poor's® Stock Guide Database of domestic common stocks traded in the U.S., excluding American depositary receipts, limited partnerships and mutual funds.
+As of June 1, 2010, 404 companies included in the Index traded on the New York Stock Exchange, and 96 companies included in the Index traded on The NASDAQ Stock Market.
+On June 1, 2010, the average market capitalization of the companies included in the Index was \$19.36 billion.
+As of that date, the largest component of the Index had a market capitalization of \$279.74 billion, and the smallest component of the Index had a market capitalization of \$1.02 billion.

-S&P® chooses companies for inclusion in the Index with the aim of achieving a distribution by broad industry groupings that approximates the distribution of these groupings in the common stock population of its Stock Guide Database of over 10,000 companies, which S&P® uses as an assumed model for the composition of the total market.
-Relevant criteria employed by S&P® include the viability of the particular company, the extent to which that company represents the industry group to which it is assigned, the extent to which the market price of that company's common stock generally is responsive to changes in the affairs of the respective industry, and the market value and trading activity of the common stock of that company.
-Ten main groups of companies comprise the Index, with the approximate percentage of the market capitalization of the Index included in each group as of January 30, 2009 indicated in parentheses: Consumer Discretionary (8.2%); Consumer Staples (12.8%); Energy (14.1%); Financials (10.7%); Health Care (15.9%); Industrials (10.6%); Information Technology (16.2%); Materials (3.0%); Telecommunication Services (3.7%); and Utilities (4.6%).
-S&P® from time to time, in its sole discretion, may add companies to, or delete companies from, the Index to achieve the objectives stated above.
+S&P chooses companies for inclusion in the Index with the aim of achieving a distribution by broad industry groupings that approximates the distribution of these groupings in the common stock population of its Stock Guide Database of over 10,000 companies, which S&P uses as an assumed model for the composition of the total market.
+Relevant criteria employed by S&P include the viability of the particular company, the extent to which that company represents the industry group to which it is assigned, the extent to which the market price of that company's common stock generally is responsive to changes in the affairs of the respective industry, and the market value and trading activity of the common stock of that company.
+Ten main groups of companies constitute the Index, with the approximate percentage of the market capitalization of the Index included in each group as of June 1, 2010 indicated in parentheses: Consumer Discretionary (10.62%); Consumer Staples (11.49%); Energy (10.46%); Financials (16.22%); Health Care (11.78%); Industrials (10.53%); Information Technology (19.04%); Materials (3.45%); Telecommunication Services (2.88%); and Utilities (3.54%).
+S&P from time to time, in its sole discretion, may add companies to, or delete companies from, the Index to achieve the objectives stated above.

-S&P® calculates the Index by reference to the prices of the constituent stocks of the Index without taking account of the value of dividends paid on those stocks.
+S&P calculates the Index by reference to the prices of the constituent stocks of the Index without taking account of the value of dividends paid on those stocks.
 As a result, the return on the LIRNs will not reflect the return you would realize if you actually owned the Index constituent stocks and received the dividends paid on those stocks.